Convert a Repo to Use Releaser from Releaser#

 Add a GitHub personal access token with access to target GitHub repo to run GitHub Actions, saved as

-in the repository secrets.
-The token will need “public_repo”, and “repo:status” permissions.Add access token for the PyPI registry stored as
+ADMIN_GITHUB_TOKENin the repository secrets.
+The token will need “public_repo”, and “repo:status” permissions.Set up PyPI:

-.
-Note For security reasons, it is recommended that you scope the access to a single repository, and use a variable calledPYPI_TOKEN_MAP
+PYPI_TOKEN.
+Note For security reasons, it is recommended that you scope the access to a single repository, and use a variable calledPYPI_TOKEN_MAPthat is formatted as follows:owner1/repo1,token1 owner2/repo2,token2

 If you have multiple Python packages in the same repository, you can point to them as follows: